 If you’re looking to pay for the premium version of a golf GPS app, you’ll need to consider the price.

 Offers can range from around $20-$100 per year.
-SwingU, as an example, has a higher subscription cost than other golf GPS apps when a discount isn’t running, but at the same time, it’s extremely popular for iPhones and is our #1 pick overall.
+GolfLogix, as an example, has a higher subscription cost than other golf GPS apps when a discount isn’t running, but at the same time, its features are very powerful.

 What we would recommend is to not necessarily go with the app that costs the least, but rather to consider apps that don’t cost more than what you’re willing to spend.